Sticky bomb: Development

 In 1938, Maj.
-Millis Jefferis developed an anti-tank weapon that would be ideal for irregular warfare.
-It would have an explosive charge deform so that it had a substantial area of intimate contact with the surface of the target.
-Then, when detonated, the effect of the explosion would be focused on a small area and would rupture an armoured plate.
+Millis Jefferis developed an anti-tank weapon ideal for irregular warfare.
+It had an explosive charge deform so it had a substantial area of intimate contact with the surface of the target.
+Upon detonation, the explosion would be focused on a small area capable of rupturing an armoured plate.
 Sappers call such a device a "poultice" or "squash head" charge.
-Jefferis enlisted Bauer and Schulman of the Colloid Science Department of Cambridge University, they experimented with lengths of bicycle inner tube filled with plasticine to represent the explosive.
-These were fitted with wooden handles and dipped in rubber solution to make them sticky.
-In experiments, these prototypes proved difficult to aim and only stuck to the metal bins used to represent tanks.
+Jefferis enlisted Bauer and Schulman of Cambridge University.
+They experimented with different lengths of bicycle inner tubes filled with plasticine to represent explosives, fit them with wooden handles, and dipped them in rubber solutions to make them sticky.
+In experiments, the prototypes proved difficult to aim and only stuck to the metal bins, representing tanks.

-With the end of the Battle of France and the evacuation of the British Expeditionary Force from the port of Dunkirk between 26 May and 4 June 1940, a German invasion of Great Britain seemed likely.
-However, the British Army was not well equipped to defend the country in such an event; in the weeks after the Dunkirk evacuation it could only field twenty-seven divisions.
-The army was particularly short of anti-tank guns, 840 of which had been left behind in France and only 167 were available in Britain; ammunition was so scarce for the remaining guns that regulations forbid even a single round being used for training purposes.
+With the end of the Battle of France and the Dunkirk evacuation in June, 1940, a German invasion of Great Britain seemed likely.
+However, the British Army in the weeks after the Dunkirk evacuation could only field 27 divisions.
+The army had a shortage of anti-tank guns, only 167 were available in Britain; ammunition was so scarce for remaining guns that regulations forbade even single rounds being used for training purposes.